 debugger; statements that are still in the code.
 At this point, it should be clear that it's generally better to just use breakpoints and insert

 The debugger tool freezes execution of our code wherever we add a

 debugger; statement or a breakpoint.

-The best way to add a breakpoint is to go to the DevTools Sources tab, click on the file you want to add a breakpoint to (in the left pane of DevTools), and then click on the line number in the source code to add a blue arrow (a breakpoint).
+The best way to add a breakpoint is to go to the DevTools Sources tab, click on the file you want to add a breakpoint to (in the left pane of DevTools), and then click on the line number in the source code to add a red dot (a breakpoint).